TokamakUI/Tokamak/README.md

 ### Modular structure

-Tokamak is built with modularity in mind, providing a cross-platform `TokamakCore` module and separate modules for platform-specific renderers.
+Tokamak is built with modularity in mind, providing a multi-platform `TokamakCore` module and separate modules for platform-specific renderers.
 Currently, the only available renderer modules are `TokamakDOM` and `TokamakStaticHTML`, the latter can be used for static websites and server-side rendering.
 If you'd like to implement your own custom renderer, please refer to our [renderers